SuperOffice/DevNet/CrossMessaging/README.md

 * Call the methods SuperOffice.ClientCrossMessaging.refresh/executeSoProtocol when neccessary

 # Availability
-Note that this functionality is currently not available, but will be made available in Online on the next release in October 2016.
+Note that this functionality was made available from version 8.1, released october 2016.